 - Peppermint extract - You will use this to give the white chocolate layer a hint of mint flavour.

-- Maple syrup – One of my favourite vegan sweeteners!
+- Maple syrup - One of my favourite vegan sweeteners that is refined sugar free.
 This will give the white chocolate layer a bit of sweetness to make this peppermint bark taste even better!

 - Candy canes - The final addition to this bark are crushed candy canes.
 They add even more mint flavour plus a little crunch and texture!
 Just be sure to choose a brand that is vegan.
 My favourite is Yum Earth.